UK tax for international students in the UK

 Under UK domestic law, students have no special status in the UK tax system.
 So, generally, students are liable to UK tax and National Insurance contributions in the same way as other UK taxpayers.

-As a starting point, you should work out your tax residence and domicile status and understand how this affects the scope to which you might owe UK tax.
-See also our page on Studying in the UK for more guidance on how the statutory residence test applies to international students.
+As a starting point, you should work out your tax residence and domicile status and understand how this affects the scope to which you might owe UK tax (though note that the rules on how non-UK income and gains are taxed are changing from April 2025).
+See also Studying in the UK for more guidance on how the statutory residence test applies to international students.

 In addition, if you are considering working in the UK, you should check whether your immigration status allows it (see the heading Permission to work below).